A note from Dr. B

 RCE works well for travel or disrupted gut rhythm.
 Start with 2 capsules the evening before travel or on the first day away.
 Stay well hydrated — especially on flights.
 Keep a sample pack in your travel bag.

 Consistency is what counts most.
-Clinical benefits in the trials were observed after four weeks of daily use — one or two doses doesn't tell you much.
-Four weeks does.
+In the ingredient studies, benefits were seen within the first few weeks of daily use — one or two doses doesn't tell you much.
+A few weeks does.

 RCE™ and GLP-1